In 1790, Newport, R.I., was home to one of the oldest Jewish communities in America. Its Touro Synagogue had been established in 1763.

-The city, with its history of serving as a welcome home to people of differing religious beliefs, was home to as many as 30 Jewish families by the time of the American Revolution, and they were among the city’s leading merchants.
+The city, with its history of welcoming people of differing religious beliefs, was home to as many as 30 Jewish families by the time of the American Revolution, and they were among the city’s leading merchants.

-The arrival of the war was hard on many of these families, who were forced, along with other Newporters, to flee the city when it came under British occupation.
+The arrival of the war was hard on many of these families, who were forced, along with other Newporters, to flee the city when the British occupied it.
 And by 1790, the city was still rebuilding its trade.

-Washington declined to visit Rhode Island when he toured New England in 1789 because it was resisting approving the federal constitution.
+Washington declined to visit Rhode Island when he toured New England in 1789 because it refused to approve the federal Constitution.
 In 1790, when Rhode Island finally approved it, Washington wanted to visit to say thank you and support his Federalist allies who had worked hard to win over the state.

-On August 17, 1790, he arrived in Newport Harbor with the ships in the harbor showing their colors, church bells ringing and a salute of cannons.
+On August 17, 1790, he arrived in Newport Harbor with the anchored ships showing their colors, church bells ringing and cannons firing.
 The clergy of the town lead Washington on a procession, and he had a full night of celebration.

 On August 18, Washington received a series of letters from leading citizens, including the local clergy and Moses Seixas, a leader in the Touro Synagogue.
 With the Bill of Rights yet to be added to the constitution, the question of religious freedom was hotly debated.

-For Jews, who were experiencing anti-Semitism in areas of Europe, the question of religious freedom was an important one.
+For Jews, who were facing anti-Semitism in areas of Europe, the question of religious freedom was an important one.

 Washington’s reply, carried a strong statement in support of extending religious freedoms to non-Christians.